zitadel/zitadel/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/caos/zitadel)](https://goreportcard.com/report/github.com/caos/zitadel)
 [![codecov](https://codecov.io/gh/caos/zitadel/branch/master/graph/badge.svg)](https://codecov.io/gh/caos/zitadel)

-> This project is in a beta state and API might still change a bit

-## What Is It
+## What Is ZITADEL

-**ZITADEL** is a "Cloud Native Identity and Access Management" solution.
-All server side components are written in [**Go**](https://golang.org/) and the management interface, called **Console**, is written in [**Angular**](https://angular.io/).
+**ZITADEL** is a "Cloud Native Identity and Access Management" solution built for the cloud era.
+ZITADEL uses a modern software stack consisting of [**Golang**](https://golang.org/), [**Angular**](https://angular.io/) and  [**CockroachDB**](https://www.cockroachlabs.com/) as sole storage and follows an event sourced pattern.

-We optimized **ZITADEL** for the usage as "service provider" IAM.
-By "service provider" we think of companies who build services for e.g SaaS cases.
-Often these companies would like to use an IAM where they can register their application and grant other people or companies the right to self manage a set of roles within that application.
+We built **ZITADEL** not only with the vision of becoming a great open source project but also as a superb platform to support developers building their applications, without need to handle secure user login and account management themselves.

 ## How Does It Work